China approves Sinovac Biotech COVID-19 vaccine for general public use | Health

 China approves Sinovac Biotech COVID-19 vaccine for general public use

-It marks the second COVID-19 vaccine green-lighted for public use in China, after a shot developed by a Beijing institute affiliated to state-owned China National Pharmaceutical Group (Sinopharm) was approved in December.
-Prior to the approvals, both vaccines have already been used in China's vaccination program mainly targeting key groups deemed to be at higher risk of exposure to the virus.
+It marks the second COVID-19 vaccine approved for public use in China after a shot developed by a Beijing institute affiliated to the state-owned China National Pharmaceutical Group (Sinopharm) was approved in December.
+Both vaccines have already been used in China's vaccination program mainly targeting key groups deemed to be at higher risk of exposure to the virus.

-Indonesia, Turkey, Brazil, Chile, Colombia, Uruguay, and Laos have granted emergency authorizations for the CoronaVac vaccine developed by Sinovac Life Sciences, Sinovac said in a news release.
-The approval is based on the two-month results from late-stage clinical trials overseas, from which the final analysis data has not yet been obtained, Sinovac said.
+Indonesia, Turkey, Brazil, Chile, Colombia, Uruguay, and Laos have granted emergency authorization for the CoronaVac vaccine developed by Sinovac Life Sciences, Sinovac said in a news release.
+Approval of the two-dose regimen by China's National Medical Products Administration is based on the results from two months of late-stage clinical trials overseas, from which the final analysis data has not yet been obtained, Sinovac said.

+Sinovac Life Sciences is expected to be able to produce over 1 billion doses per year in the form of bulk ingredients by February, it said in a statement.
+It is expanding its capacity to fill vaccines into vials and syringes, which currently lags its vaccine manufacturing capacity.

+VARIED EFFICACY RATES Sinovac's vaccine is being tested in Phase III clinical trials in countries including Brazil, Turkey, and Indonesia, where varied efficacy readings had been released separately.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)